The-R4V3N/support-system/README.md

   ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-This repository contains a MERN Full Stack Support System made in React and Redux and its hosted on Vercel
+This repository contains a MERN Full Stack Support System made in React and Redux.

 ## Table of Contents